-- Officers shall document the existence or lack of a recording in any report or other official record of the contact a law enforcement-related encounter or activity, including: - (a) Any any instance where in which: - a. the officer failed to record an incidental law enforcement-related encounter or activity; - b. (b) Athe officer's body-worn camera or personal recording device malfunctioned; or - c. (c) The the officer deactivated the body-worn camera. - Officers must include the reason for any failure to activate, or the deactivation of a body-worn camera or personal recording device (Utah Code Section 77-7a-104).

-3. All An officer shall download all recordings of a law enforcement-related encounter or activity with a BWC body-worn camera or a personal recording device must be downloaded by the officer at the end of their assigned shift unless an exception is authorized by a supervisor.
+- 1. Officers shall document the existence or lack of a recording in any report or other official record of a law enforcement-related encounter or activity, including any instance in which: - a. the officer failed to record a law enforcement-related encounter or activity; - the officer's body-worn camera or personal recording device malfunctioned; or - c. the officer deactivated the body-worn camera. - Officers must include the reason for any failure to activate, or the deactivation of a body-worn camera or personal recording device (Utah Code Section 77-7a-104). - An officer shall download all recordings of a law enforcement-related encounter or activity with a body-worn camera or a personal recording device at the end of their assigned shift unless an exception is authorized by a supervisor.